 David J. Cochrane, Director of Music

 David J. Cochrane is the Director of Music at SJN.
-David directs Voces Fidei, Cantor collegium, Vox angelorum, and the new contemporary ensemble.
+David directs Voces Fidei, Cantor collegium, and Vox angelorum.
 Born in Scranton, PA to an Italian and Irish Catholic family, David has been working for the Catholic Church since age 14, when he became the first sacristan at his home parish in Pennsylvania.
 David received a Bachelor of the Arts degree in Russian and Music from Dickinson College where he studied under Dr. Robert W. Pound.
 In May 2016, he completed his master's degree in choral conducting at the University of South Carolina where he studied under Dr. Larry Wyatt.
 In September 2014, he was invited to join The Cecelia Ensemble, a 10- voice professional vocal ensemble based in August, Georgia, as a baritone.
 With Cecila, David has performed the Bach B-minor Mass with the Augusta symphony, as well as other concerts for the South Carolina Music Educators Association, the Belmont Abbey concert series, International music festival in Russia, and others.

 In 2013, David spent a year in Moscow, Russia, studying choral conducting at the Tchaikovsky Conservatory of Moscow under Alexander Solovyev.
 While in Moscow he guest conducted the Moscow Conservatory Chamber Choir in concert, and participated in a number of performances and master classes led by conductors of the Moscow Conservatory, including People’s Artist of the USSR and recipient of the State Prize, Vladimir Minin.
 David also directed the early-music ensemble at the Cathedral of the Immaculate Conception of the Blessed Virgin Mary in Moscow, which sang sacred Baroque and Renaissance music at one weekly Mass at the cathedral.
 Additionally, David founded and directed Voces Concordiae a 10-voice early-music ensemble that performed a liturgical concert in Moscow in May 2013.
 In Columbia, David also serves as the Director of Music at Cardinal Newman School.